Edison and Ford Winter Estates: Gardens

+The botanical gardens feature more than 1,750 plants, comprising 890+ species and varieties from around the world, including 370+ species of ornamentals, 178 species of trees, 85 varieties of fruit trees, 106 species of palms, 12 species of bamboo, 23 species of cycads, and 36 types of vines.
+Some featured specimens include the African Sausage Tree and a 400 ft banyan tree planted in the mid-1920s.

-The gardens feature plants grown for industrial purposes (such as bamboo, used in light bulb filaments) and those which Mina Edison planted for their beauty, including roses, orchids and bromeliads.
+There are also plants grown for industrial purposes (such as bamboo, used in light bulb filaments) and those which Mina Edison planted for their beauty, including roses, orchids and bromeliads.
 The Moonlight Garden was designed by Ellen Biddle Shipman.